- Complex Matrimonial Matters

 - Interstate International Child Abduction

 Lawrence S. Katz is a Fellow in The International Academy of Family Lawyers (IAFL).
-He focuses his practice on family law, complex jurisdictional issues, interstate and international family law as well as child abduction.
+As a top-rated Miami divorce lawyer, he focuses his practice on family law, complex jurisdictional issues, interstate and international family law as well as child abduction.
 He has successfully practiced law for many years.

 In 2010, the U.S. Chapter of the IAFL established the Bill Hilton Memorial Award for Exceptional Contributions to International Family Law.
 A Fellow cannot apply and it is not an annual award.
 The first time it was given was in June 2014 and Mr. Katz was a recipient.
 This is the highest and only such award given by the U.S. Chapter of the IAFL.